mikhailyatsenko/encryptnotes/README.md

 # This is my educational pet project.
-I created only the frontend part.
-Backend is not mine.

 This is a short message encryption service.
-Based on React.
+Based on React and Node.js + PostgreQl

 I'm using react-botstrap and framer-motion libraries.